 When you think about structure, you probably associate it with “type A” individuals who run their lives on a rigid schedule.
 They always seem to be on the go, moving from one thing to the next without a moment to stop and smell the roses.

 In your eyes, their lives are not only stressful but lack any element of fun and spontaneity.
-If you’re someone who doesn’t like to be put in a box and prefers having plenty of room to improvise, the thought of adding structure to your schedule may put you off.
+If you’re someone who doesn’t like to be put in a box and prefers having plenty of room and free time to improvise, the thought of adding structure to your schedule may put you off.

 The reason you feel this way is that, most likely, you witnessed an extreme take on it—like an overachiever who did far too much to compensate for some perceived inadequacy.